Gadolinium Lawsuit Claims Lawyer

 - Cognitive impairments, such as confusion or loss of mental clarity

-If you or a loved one have had recent MRIs using GBCAs and experienced symptoms of gadolinium deposition disease, contact us at Ligori & Sanders Attorneys at Law today.
+If you or a loved one have had recent MRIs using GBCAs and experienced symptoms of gadolinium deposition disease, contact us at Ligori & Ligori Attorneys at Law today.
 If you have chronic health issues caused by this medical agent and were not advised of the risks, you may be eligible to pursue a claim for compensation.